by Gary Gauer

 He leaves to mourn his departure, his wife and nine children as follows: Lena of Lake Lillian, August Erickson and family, Mrs E.J.
 Strom and family, Mrs Oscar Lundahl of Aberdeen, S.D., Oscar of this place and Roy of Aberdeen, Marvin, Mrs Lundblad and Quentin, all of Lake Lillian, 22 grandchildren and three great grandchildren, together with other relatives and a host of friends.

 Deceased passed peacefully away on Tuesday morning, April 24, at the age of 76 rears, 3 months and II days He was a member of the First Lutheran church of this place.
 Loyal and faithful to the church, always attending the services as long as health and strength would permit him to do so.

 Funeral services were held on Friday, April 27, at 10 o'clock from the home and at 10:45 from the church.
 In the home the pastor read the 90th psalm and offered a prayer.
 Mrs Clarence Anderson sang; a song in Swedish.
 The services at the church began by singing; Hymn 612, 1-2.
 After which Mr Walner sang a song, in Swedish.
 The pastor spoke in English, using: as his text Hebr.
 9:37.
 The male chorus sang, 'In the Glow of Some Glad Morning.'
 The obituary was read by the pastor who also spoke briefly in Swedish.
 Mr Leeberg sang a song after which the benediction was pronounced by the pastor.

 Interment was made in the First Lutheran cemetery.
 May he rest in peace.

 The First Lutheran cemetery is out where the Christine church was in section 21.
 The LL community cemetery was established just south of town later in 1940.

 I have many photos to add to the Erickson story as time permits.

-More information about the Peter Lindquist family will also be a part of the next edition .
+More information about the Peter Lindquist family will also be a part of a future edition .